Flora and fauna of the Kerguelen Islands: Marine vegetation

-Unlike the terrestrial vegetation which is very poorly developed, the marine flora is flourishing, in particular thanks to the presence of giant brown algae: the kelp (Macrocystis pyrifera), which form true underwater forests, and the cochayuyo (Durvillaea antarctica), which covers most of the rock coasts.
+Unlike the terrestrial vegetation which is very poorly developed, the marine flora is flourishing, in particular thanks to the presence of giant brown algae: the kelp (Macrocystis pyrifera), which form underwater forests, and the cochayuyo (Durvillaea antarctica), which covers most of the rock coasts.

 The Macrocystis are one of the largest types of marine macroalgae, the species can grow to lengths of 50 meters, forming undersea forests in hard-bottom, subtidal areas.
 Attached to the bottom by branched holdfasts, the algae grow up to the surface in the form of columns made of several dozen interwoven cords.
 They then spread out widely on the surface thanks to floaters placed at the base of multiple slings similar to corrugated sheets.
 The kelp can cover wide areas where navigation is practically impossible because the thin straps can get entangled in ships' propellers and block them.
 The kelp forests in the Kerguelen Islands are home to relatively few vertebrates but many colourful invertebrates as well as a great diversity of red algae.
 The storms regularly tear off large quantities of giant algae that wash ashore and rot on the beaches in the form of a mattress which can reach several meters thickness.
 These wash-ups of algae form one of the essential bases of the local ecosystem.